 Note: the first entry in the table on the public cloud hosting component does not contain information on the Cybersecurity Framework subcategories and the NIST SP 800-53 Revision 4 controls that the public cloud hosting helps address.
-That information is contained in the IBM Federal Cloud FedRAMP report, access to that report would need to have the necessary agreements in place with IBM first.
+That information is contained in the IBM Federal Cloud FedRAMP report, but because that report contains sensitive information, it is not directly available.
+Organizations wanting access to that report would need to have the necessary agreements in place with IBM first.